fireholster/MLKits/Notes/12 Standardization.md

   - sqrt of variance
   - A measure that is used to quantify the amount of variation or   dispersion of a set of data values.

-- Variance - expecteations of squred deviations
+- Variance - expectations of squred deviations

 ## When to use